Translate WordPress Themes and Plugins with AI

 The Goal for Our Demo Plugin: Making it Multilingual

+Our demo plugin, OTGS Foo Banner, displays a banner with a customizable message on the front-end.
 Our goal is to make all strings translatable and add Spanish translations.
 This way, users who switch WordPress to Spanish can use the plugin in their language.

 Steps to WordPress Plugin Internationalization (i18n) and Localization (l10n)